Giant Christmas Tree Worm

 Giant Christmas Tree Worm, Spirobranchus giganteus.
 Underwater photograph taken in coastal waters off Bonaire, December 2019.
 Photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-Morphology: Giant Christmas Tree Worms inhabit calcareous tubes, made from a mix of calcium carbonate and mucopolysaccahride.
+Morphology: Giant Christmas Tree Worms inhabit calcareous tubes, made from a mix of calcium carbonate and mucopolysaccharide.
 The calcium carbonate is secreted by a calcium gland, located at the collar of the animal.
 Giant Christmas Tree Worms are recognized by a pair of cone-shaped tentacular crowns made up of feather-like radioles (branches).
 The radioles are arranged in 6 to 8 layers of whorls.
 One radiole in the structure is modified to serve as an operculum (trapdoor) that closes when the animal withdraws into its tube.
 The radioles attach to a lobe surrounding the mouth.
 A very close look will also reveal one to four, antler-like, spines around the aperture of the tube.
 The crowns may be blue, white, or reddish-orange in color.
 The soft body of these animals may have over 100 segments.
-The crowns only extend about 1 cm (1/2 Inch) or so above the reef, but the animal averages around 3.8 cm (1.5 inches) in length.
+The crowns only extend 1.0 cm (0.5 Inch) or so above the reef, but the animal averages around 3.8 cm (1.5 inches) in length.
 The similar looking Spirobranchus spinosus of the Eastern Pacific only has three layers of whorls.
 Christmas Tree Worms tubes that are no longer occupied by the worm may break loose and appear to be sea shells of the Vermetidae Family.
 The two can be distinguished by Worm tubes having a dull interior finish while Vermetids have a glossy interior finish.

 Diet: Giant Christmas Tree Worms are sessile suspension feeders, and they lack a buccal organ.
 The buccal organ consists of muscles and glands in the pharynx or proboscis.
 They are unable to reach out with mouth parts to grab food.
 Instead, they use their tentacles (radioles) to grab plankton from the water column, and then pass the food to their mouth.
 They eat phytoplankton, zooplankton, and detritus.
 Once caught, the plankton are swept down a groove, by currents generated by cilia, to the mouth.